blockbridge/blockbridge-kb/guide/vmware/index.md

 ---------------------
 {% include gui.html app="VMware" content="Host -> Configure -> Storage / Storage Adapters -> iSCSI Software Adapter -> Advanced Options: MaxCommands"%}

-The iSCSI **MaxCommands** parameter controls how many reads and writes can be in-flight to the storage before additional I/O's begin to queue in the ESXi host.
-It defaults to 128.
-We recommend you increase this setting to 192 for a Blockbridge LUN.
+The iSCSI **LunQDepth** parameter controls the number of concurrent I/O operations that ESXi can issue on a single iSCSI session before queuing occurs in the host.
+We recommend that you increase LunQDepth to 192 for a Blockbridge LUN.
+The default value of LunQDepth is 128.

 The risk of setting this number too low is obvious: performance suffers because vSphere can't get enough work out into the LUN.
 There really isn't a practical